Timber1900/WebDL/readme.md

 ~~~
 Execute 'Youtube Downloader.exe'
-Drag "Youtube Downloader.crx" to the extensions page in chrome,
+Drag "Youtube Downloader.crx" to the extensions page in chrome (Make sure to turn on developer mode before dragging the file, you can disable it later),
 Done!!
 ~~~